Portion/Yield:Serves 4 as a main course

 While the chicken is roasting, prepare the sauce.
 Mix all the sauce ingredients together in a bowl and season with salt and pepper.
 Cover and chill in the fridge for 30 minutes before serving.

-Once the chicken is ready, remove it from the oven and leave to rest in a warm place for about 10 minutes, covering the chicken with foil to keep it warm.
+Once the chicken is ready, remove it from the oven, cover with foil and leave to rest in a warm place for about 10 minutes before serving.

 To serve, slice the chicken, then arrange it on serving plates and serve with a salad of your choice and the chilled sauce.